 Instructions

-- Heat olive oil and butter in an oven-proof or cast-iron skillet over medium-high heat.
-Pat dry pork chops and season with salt and pepper.
-Scatter flour on plate and dredge pork chops lightly on both sides.
-Sear chops in hot skillet until lightly golden on both sides.
-Pop the skillet with pork chops into preheated oven and cook until pork reaches 135F, about 10-12 minutes (depending on thickness of chops).
-Note that this is a little undercooked because it will cook a bit further on the stove-top and a bit more as it rests, so it will get to the recommended 145F in the end.
+- Heat the olive oil and butter in an oven-proof or cast-iron skillet over medium-high heat.
+Pat the pork chops dry and season with salt and pepper.
+Scatter flour on a plate and dredge the pork chops lightly on both sides.
+Sear chops in a hot skillet until lightly golden on both sides.
+Pop the skillet with pork chops into the preheated oven and cook until pork reaches 135F, about 10-12 minutes, depending on the thickness of the chops.
+(Note that this is a little less than the typically recommended 145F internal temperature for pork because it will cook a bit further on the stove-top and as it rests, it will get to the recommended 145F in the end.)

-- Remove from oven and place over medium-high heat on the stove-top.
+- Remove the skillet from the oven and place it over medium-high heat on the stovetop.
 Quickly brown the chops on the stove-top, then remove to a plate to rest.

-- In the hot skillet, melt the 1 Tbsp butter, then add the onions and peppercorns.
+- In the hot skillet, melt the 1 Tablespoon of butter, then add the onions and peppercorns.
 Cook, stirring, until onions are golden, about 1 minute.
-Add wine and cook, stirring until mostly evaporated, about 1 minute.
-Add broth, Dijon mustard and thyme sprigs.
-Reduce to medium heat and allow sauce to simmer/reduce for a few minutes.
-Add cream and stir in.
-Taste sauce and add salt, as needed.
+Add the wine and cook, stirring until mostly evaporated, about 1 minute.
+Add the broth, Dijon mustard and thyme sprigs.
+Reduce the heat to medium heat and allow the sauce to simmer/reduce for a few minutes.
+Add the cream and stir in.
+Taste the sauce and add salt, as needed.

-- To thicken gravy, make a cornstarch slurry by combining the cornstarch and water in a small bowl and whisk until smooth.
-Add a bit at a time to your hot gravy, stirring, until desired thickness is achieved.
+- To thicken the gravy, make a cornstarch slurry by stirring together the cornstarch and water in a small bowl until smooth.
+Add the cornstarch mixture to the simmering gravy a bit at a time, stirring between additions, until the desired thickness is achieved.

-- Spoon hot sauce over pork chops.
+- Spoon the hot peppercorn sauce over pork chops to serve.
 Finish with a generous grind of freshly ground black pepper.

 Notes